GubbiGames/jidder-intellij/README.md

 - [ ] Configure the [CODECOV_TOKEN](https://docs.codecov.com/docs/quick-start) secret for automated test coverage reports on PRs

 <!-- Plugin description -->
-Adds support for the Jidder dialogue language.
+Adds support for the [Jidder dialogue language](https://www.jidder.dev).

-This specific section is a source for the [plugin.xml](/src/main/resources/META-INF/plugin.xml) file which will be extracted by the [Gradle](/build.gradle.kts) during the build process.

 <!-- Plugin description end -->

 ## Features

+Adds syntax highlighting for Jidder dialogue files (`.jdr`).

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.
+< screenshots of your extension in action.
+Image paths are relative to this README file. >
 For example if there is an image subfolder under your extension project workspace:
 \!\[feature X\]\(images/feature-x.png\)
 > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow.

-## Release Notes

-### 1.0.0

-Initial release of Jidder